What’s Really In Pet Foods?

 This information was originally provided by the Animal Protection Institute, which was renamed as Born-Free-USA in 2007.
-This was and API Article – at BornFreeUSA.com; wherein, NZYMES® was originally authorized to post a copy of this report – due to the extreme relevance it has related to our own business and recommendations regarding pet foods.
-To see their original Report, which may have been updated over the years – CLICK HERE.
+This was and API Article – at BornFreeUSA.com; wherein, Nzymes® was originally authorized to post a copy of this report – due to the extreme relevance it has related to our own pet-health endeavors and recommendations regarding pet foods.
+The original Report is likely still found at Born-Free-USA.

 These are the images pet food manufacturers promulgate through the media and advertising.
 This is what the $11 billion per year U.S. pet food industry wants consumers to believe they are buying when they purchase their products.

 This report explores the differences between what consumers think they are buying and what they are actually getting for their money.
 It focuses in very general terms on the most visible name brands — the pet food labels that are mass-distributed to supermarkets and discount stores — but there are many highly respected brands that may be guilty of the same offenses.